mckenzielylo/PocketLedger/BUILD_TROUBLESHOOTING.md

 - **Cause:** Application not listening on the correct port that Render.com expects
 - **Solution:** Use updated Dockerfiles with PORT environment variable support and dynamic Nginx configuration

+#### 10. Database not ready, waiting... error
+- **Cause:** Database service not created or connection parameters incorrect
+- **Solution:** Ensure PostgreSQL service is defined in render.yaml and database connection variables are properly configured

 **Possible Causes & Solutions:**

 #### 1. Node.js/npm not found